What is a tax checkoff donation?

 What nonprofits are part of the checkoff program?

-This year, 19 nonprofit organizations are eligible to receive voluntary tax checkoff donations.
-Seven of those organizations have opted to participate in our public awareness campaign.
-Learn more about the nonprofits
+This year, 20 nonprofit organizations are eligible to receive voluntary tax checkoff donations.
+Eleven of those organizations have opted to participate in our public awareness campaign.
+Learn more about the participating nonprofits.

 How are the nonprofits chosen?